-The federal legal basis for MSP is the Spatial Planning Act ("Raumordnungsgesetz" / ROG), which was made applicable to the EEZ in 2004.
-A revised version came into force as of 29 November 2017, taking into account the MSP Directive's requirements for transboundary consultation and coordination in MSP, land-sea interactions and application of the ecosystem approach.
+National legal basis for MSP is the Spatial Planning Act ("Raumordnungsgesetz" / ROG), which was made applicable for the EEZ in 2004.
+A revised version came into force as of 29 November 2017.
+It takes into account the MSP Directive's requirements for transboundary consultation and coordination in MSP, land-sea interactions and application of the ecosystem approach.